|

 And also:

 "We need always remember that all this experience which a human undergoes is relative to time and place and must pass away.
 To what?
 To that higher order of the universe where we are with God as higher creatures."
-(15)
+(17)

-It is without a doubt that all the religions of the world will continue to maintain their separate identities for many centuries to come.
+It is without a doubt that the religions of the world will continue to maintain their separate identities for perhaps some centuries to come.
 But it is also certain that members of different faiths will gradually come to be more tolerant of each other, then grow to appreciate what other traditions have to offer, assimilating more and more of each other into the other, so that as each matures, becoming more inclusive, more encompassing, until the differences look less and less.
 This may take thousands of years, but it seems inevitable, especially since it is already happening!
 On one very important level, the emergence of a new, more comprehensive, modern and planetary spirituality is emerging through a process of integration and cross-fertilization as the various world cultures and spiritualities interrelate.
 Evolving social and political changes combine with influences from science, philosophy, psychology and other fields to foster a context for deepening and expanding our understanding and expression of the spiritual life.

 Despite much of the silliness, immaturity, and delusion that goes under the name "New Age", one cannot deny that something is happening today to a degree that was not capable of happening before.
 Many people report having visions of what is unfolding in the world right now.
 The message is that we are in a planetary dark night just before the emergence of the light.
 It may take a few more centuries to transition, with a great deal of suffering in the meantime.
 But the nucleus of the new is already making its appearance.
 There are, however, no illusions of an immediate great change.
 As PB wrote: